BC Election 2024

 They are proposing to implement a tax increase of 22% for people earning more than $350K and raise the food crisis grant to $200 a month from the current $40 per month, as a means to alleviate cost of living pressures.

-Watch for more candidate campaign promises and analysis on public safety and the environment Part II of Promises, promises.
+Watch for more candidate campaign promises and analysis on the environment in Part II of Promises, promises, followed by Part III, a look at public safety, child care and elderly care.

 contact@capitaldaily.ca